-Partner @ Significa.co Joined over 6 years ago
+Partner @ Significa.co Joined almost 7 years ago

 You can assume everything is done for the sake of traffic.
 But the reality is, even though it is quite nice to feel appreciated by the community, the kind of traffic we want is from prospects, more than fellow designers.
 And DN won't get us that.
 Believe it or not, it was actually an altruistic giveaway, both this one and the Handbook ;)